simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 ## Importance of Secure Code in Ansible

-Writing **secure code** is paramount when utilizing Ansible for managing infrastructure.
+Writing **secure code** is paramount when using Ansible for managing infrastructure.
 By adhering to **security best practices**, organizations can mitigate risks such as unauthorized access, data breaches, and service disruptions. **Secure code** in Ansible promotes the confidentiality, integrity, and availability of critical assets, bolstering the overall robustness and trustworthiness of the automated environment.

 ## Guideline 1: Use the Latest Version of Ansible